 Prosthetic Lenses – This lens is used specifically for patients that have very advanced keratoconus and have ruled out other options.
 The advanced scleral lens also doubles as a protective prosthetic shell.
 There are special requirements to qualify for this lens though, so check with your eye care professional if this is an option for you.

-A refraction test is usually performed as a part of a routine eye examination.
-It may also be called a vision test.
-The purpose of this test is to determine whether a person have a refractive error, which means a need for glasses or contact lenses.
+A refraction test, also called a vision test, is usually performed as a part of a routine eye examination.
+The purpose of this test is to determine if a person has a refractive error which would then mean the patient would need glasses or contact lenses.